 Ruth Cotting died in December of 1926.

-In February of 1927, Carl Smith applied for (and subsequently received) permission to install fire balconies connecting with 406 Marlborough.
-Thereafter, they operated 404 Marlborough as a lodging house.
+In February of 1927, prior to taking title to the property, Carl Smith applied for (and subsequently received) permission to install fire balconies connecting with 406 Marlborough.
+After moving to 404 Marlborough, they operated it as a lodging house.

 In August of 1943, Ella Smith applied for (and subsequently received) permission to legalize the occupancy as a lodging house, noting that it had operated as such (and been licensed by the Boston Licensing Board) since 1928.
 The Smiths continued to live at 404 Marlborough until about 1952.

-By 1952, 404 Marlborough was the home of George Edwin Dunphy and his wife, Eleanor Mae (Topliffe) Murphy Dunphy.
+On January 30, 1952, 404 Marlborough was purchased from Ella Smith by George Edwin Dunphy and his wife, Eleanor Mae (Topliffe) Murphy Dunphy.
+They had married the previous year.
 They continued to operate it as a lodging house.
-George Dunphy et al were the assessed owners in 1953 and 1954, and Eleanor Dunphy, trustee, was the assessed owner from 1955.